Openhab-Nodes/website/content/en/userguide/control.md

 A pairing in openHAB X is user specific.
 If you login as the administrator and enable Hue App Pairing, all connected Apps in that period will act on behalf of the administrator user.

 Login as a different user and enable pairing.
-The Hue App will only see Thing Channels that the specific user is allowed to see and control.
+The Hue App will only see Thing Properties that the specific user is allowed to see and control.
 {{< /callout >}}

 ## openHAB X Mobile App